The Heritage Food Crops Research Trust (HFCRT)

 The Trust distributes seeds, seedlings and other propagating material to:

-- The general public, particularly to those who are seeking a healthy diet that combats the onset of cancer and chronic disease.
+- The distributions have been particularly helpful to those who are seeking a healthy diet to prevent the onset of cancer and chronic conditions

 The Trust is particularly committed to its local Whanganui region.
-We have sponsored and distributed thousands of Monty’s Surprise trees free to the region’s residents.
-We have a strong partnership with the Whanganui Regional Health Network (WRHN) in helping to manage chronic health conditions in high need populations such as Maori and Pacific Island people.
+We have sponsored and distributed thousands of Monty’s Surprise trees and golden/orange tomato plants free to the region’s residents.
+We have a strong partnership with the many diverse communities in our region who assist with the distributions.

 Contact the Heritage Food Crops Research Trust (HFCRT)

-Contact us if you wish to enquire about:
+Contact us if you wish to inquire about:

-- Receiving seeds or other propagating material of rare or heritage food crops from our collection
+- Receiving seeds or other propagating material from our collection

 - Contributing heritage seeds or other propagating material